How to Use VBA Methods in Excel to Wait Milliseconds between Code Execution (3 Ways)

 End Sub

-• We will see an input box asking for the Delay We enter for 2 seconds.
+• We will see an input box asking about the delay.
+Press enter for 2 seconds.

-• There will be a random number generated in cell C3.
+• A random number will be generated in cell C3.

 • And then there will be a brief period of delay, in that period user need to determine whether the number is even or odd.

-• After that brief period of delay, there will be a message box asking the user whether the number is Even or Odd.
+• After that brief period of delay, a message box will ask the user whether the number is Even or Odd.

 • The user here needs to choose the option.
-In our case, we found that number to be even and so we entered Even.
+In our case, we found that number to be even, so we entered Even.

-• After pressing Even, we found that there is a message box showing that the number is Even.
+• After pressing Even, we found a message box showing that the number is Even.

-• So this way we can create a time delay between the code execution phase and take important decisions like this.
+• We can create a time delay between the code execution phase and take important decisions like this.

 VBA Code Breakdown